 California State Library cardholders may request items not available in the California State Library's collections from other libraries through the Interlibrary Loan Service.
 Other libraries will generally loan materials that they circulate to their own borrowers.
 Often excluded are: textbooks, reference books, course reserve books, rare books, recently published books, microfilm, dissertations, technical reports, and audiovisual material.
 Libraries usually supply a scanned PDF copy of a journal article rather than loan a journal.

-Find books, documents, legal materials, magazines, journals, photographs, manuscripts, maps, videos, audio books available to eligible users of the National Library Service for the Blind and Physically Handicapped, and more in the collections of the California State Library, including the Sutro Library in San Francisco.
+Find books, documents, legal materials, magazines, journals, photographs, manuscripts, maps, videos, audio books available to eligible users of the National Library Service for the Blind and Print Disabled, and more in the collections of the California State Library, including the Sutro Library in San Francisco.